ConorLTH/airway_intubation_landmarks_detection/README.md

 ```
   The [config_file] the config file also used in training.
   The [checkpoint] is the pth file storing the training information.

+### Datasets
+#### Nostril
+The nostril dataset was created based on the public BioID dataset.
+The original BioID dataset provides 21 keypoints on the human face for face recognition.
+In this work, we followed the MSCOCO format and labeled nostril locations as one of the chosen landmarks according to the original BioID annotations.
+To get more information about BioID Dataset, please refer to the website [BioID](https://www.bioid.com/facedb/)
+#### Glottis
+The glottis is the other one landmark we chose for airway intubation detection.
+Recently, BAGLS dataset collected images of glottis from several  provided semantic annotations of glottis